Get insider access

 Sony WF-1000XM5 Truly Wireless

-The Bose QuietComfort Earbuds II Truly Wireless and the Sony WF-1000XM5 Truly Wireless are both great pairs of in-ears.
+The Bose QuietComfort Earbuds II Truly Wireless and the Sony WF-1000XM5 Truly Wireless are both great pairs of in-ear headphones.
 The Bose are more comfortable, and their ANC can block out more background noise in the bass range, where you'll find the rumble of bus engines.
-In comparison, the Sony headphones have a more neutral sound profile, which some users may prefer, and have more robust sound customization features.
+In comparison, the Sony headphones have more robust sound customization features.
 They have longer battery life and support multi-device pairing and LDAC, which is Sony's proprietary codec for hi-res audio streaming via Bluetooth.
-They're also able to block out significantly more ambient sound in the mid to treble ranges, where you'll find noise like ambient chatter and the hum of an AC units, respectively.
+They can also block out significantly more ambient sound in the mid to treble ranges, where you'll find noise like ambient chatter and the hum of an AC unit, respectively.

 Bose QuietComfort Ultra Earbuds Truly Wireless